aralhekimoglu/FashionMNIST/README.md

 - <b>arguments.txt:</b> Saves the arguments used for running that  experiment
 - <b>train.log:</b> Keeps a log file of terminal during training process.

-Experiment folders mentioned in the following section can be downloaded from <a href=" https://drive.google.com/open?id=1FG8arL3IyJIW-0_D0ZyuzAv7fUE1AOYI">here </a>
+Experiment folders mentioned in the following section can be downloaded from [here](https://drive.google.com/open?id=1FG8arL3IyJIW-0_D0ZyuzAv7fUE1AOYI)

 # Experiments